osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 On the edit screen for a focus area, you will see the following fields:

-  - **Short description**: this will display in the focus area's teaser, which shows up on county pages and search results.
-  - **Thumbnail**: this will display in the focus area's teaser, which shows up on county pages and search results.
   - **Display on county landing page**: three focus area teasers display on each county landing page.
 Ones that have this box checked show up first.
-  - **Program area**: the program area the focus area relates to.
-This is used for internal organization and reporting only.
-  - **Marketing category**: which of the Extension marketing categories the focus area relates to.
-This is used for internal organization and reporting only.
-It may also help coordinate content between county pages and county pull sheets and other marketing materials.
-  - **Topic**: the topic(s) the focus area relates to.
-Selecting a topic here will cause a link to it to appear at the bottom of the focus area's page (see below).
-  - **Contact information**: if the focus area has specific contact info that is different than the main county, enter it here.
   - **How to display**: you have three options:
     1. **Link to a local program**: this will allow you to select a local program (MG or 4-H).
 Links to the focus area will take visitors directly to the landing page for that local program.
-    - **Link to an existing focus area in another county**: if you would like to share a focus area with another county (e.g. for a regional focus area), select it here.
+    2. **Link to an existing focus area in another county**: if you would like to share a focus area with another county (e.g. for a regional focus area), select it here.
 Links to the focus area you create will take visitors directly to the existing focus area.
-    - **Display a custom page**: this creates a new page for the focus area.
+    3. **Display a custom page**: this creates a new page for the focus area.
 The following fields are available for this page:
         - **Hero image**: large image that displays at the top of the page.
         - **Introduction**: text at the top of the page to introduce the focus area.
         - **Summary/about**: an additional text area (with a full-screen background image) for more information about the focus area.
         - **Featured users**: specify the faculty/staff in the county who work in this focus area.
+        - **Contact information**: if the focus area has specific contact info that is different than the main county, enter it here.
         - **Page sections**: additional content for the page.
 See the [Page Sections](using-site.md#page-sections) section of this guide for more information.
 The following types of sections are available:

             - **Call to action**: link to content or an external website with a custom title, description, and image.